-Also known as fractional photothermolysis, fractional laser resurfacing is a relatively new method of skin rejuvenation in which the targeted areas of the skin are precisely spaced out at a microscopic level, leaving some skin perfectly intact while other zones are treated with laser light.
+Also known as fractional photothermolysis, fractional laser skin resurfacing is a relatively new method of skin rejuvenation in which the targeted areas of the skin are precisely spaced out at a microscopic level, leaving some skin perfectly intact while other zones are treated with laser light.
 The effect is visually comparable to the pixels in digital images, as the tiny spots of treated skin replace old, destroyed cells with new, healthy ones, and the untreated areas maintain the tissue’s stability for quicker recovery.

-Fractional lasers are typically divided into two categories – non-ablative and ablative.
+Fractional laser skin resurfacing are typically divided into two categories – non-ablative and ablative.
 Non-ablative means that when you fire the laser, it actually passes through the skin, leaving the top layers unaffected by the laser light.
 These were the first of the fractional devices that were developed, and research conducted at the Tennessee Clinical Research Center early on in this endeavor led to the FDA approval of one of the first non-ablative laser systems.
 With the non-ablative fractional lasers, small zones of tissue are heated under the skin, leaving skip areas next to the damaged areas, and over time new collagen is formed in the areas treated, making the skin smoother, tighter, and with better texture and tone.
 Further research has shown that skin pigment changes, both too much pigment (hyperpigmentation) and too little pigment (hypopigmentation) responds to this form of therapy, as well as acne and traumatic scars and perhaps even burn scars and stretch marks.
 Individual results vary somewhat between patients, but this gives a realistic option for some of these more difficult skin concerns.

 Sublative: Also good for acne scarring